stonepros/stone/doc/stoneadm/adoption.rst

 Limitations
 -----------

-* Cephadm works only with BlueStore OSDs.
+* Stoneadm works only with BlueStore OSDs.
 FileStore OSDs that are in your cluster cannot be managed with ``cephadm``.

 Preparation